MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/copy-file.md

 > [!IMPORTANT]
 >
-> This version of Orchestrator has reached the end of support, we recommend you to [upgrade to Orchestrator 2019](../index.yml).
+> This version of Orchestrator has reached the end of support.
+We recommend you to [upgrade to Orchestrator 2019](../index.yml).

 ::: moniker-end